Year 2000 problem: Since 2000

 Since 2000, various issues have occurred due to errors involving overflows.
 An issue with time tagging caused the destruction of the NASA Deep Impact spacecraft.

 Some software used a process called date windowing to fix the issue by interpreting years 00–19 as 2000–2019 and 20–99 as 1920–1999.
 As a result, a new wave of problems started appearing in 2020, including parking meters in New York City refusing to accept credit cards, issues with Novitus point of sale units, and some utility companies printing bills listing the year 1920.
 The video game WWE 2K20 also began crashing when the year rolled over, although a patch was distributed later that day.

-Even the iPhone is not completely immune to the quirks of the Millennium Bug: it struggles with birthdate changes around Y2K.
+The iPhone struggles with birthdate changes around Y2K.

 Government responses

 Bulgaria

 Although the Bulgarian national identification number allocates only two digits for the birth year, the year 1900 problem and subsequently the Y2K problem were addressed by the use of unused values above 12 in the month range.
 For all persons born before 1900, the month is stored as the calendar month plus 20, and for all persons born in or after 2000, the month is stored as the calendar month plus 40.